Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 To stop the subsequent destruction of the organ, it is necessary to concentrate treatment on autoimmune thyroiditis, the hypothalamic-pituitary system, and iodine deficiency.

 If there is a source of bleeding, surgical hemostasis is performed.
-If the cause of insufficient blood volume is a shock state, anti-shock therapy is performed.
-In case of respiratory failure, the patient is provided with artificial ventilation of the lungs.
+If the cause of insufficient blood volume is a state of shock, anti-shock therapy is carried out.
+At respiratory failure the patient is provided artificial ventilation lungs.

 Therapy problems

-In the course of treatment, patients are forced to face such problems as the consequences of drug therapy, and the improvement is accompanied by the development of other diseases or side effects.
+During treatment, patients are forced to face problems such as the consequences of drug therapy, and improvement is accompanied by the development of other diseases or side effects.

 An equally difficult circumstance is the short-term effect of drugs of considerable cost, as well as the peculiarity of the effect of the drug: the drug taken orally disrupts the microflora of the gastrointestinal mucosa.

-As for the patient's condition, due to the instability of the hormonal background, his mood does not allow him to fully relax in order to enjoy life.
+As for the patient’s condition, due to hormonal instability, his mood does not allow him to fully relax in order to enjoy life.

-Severe hypovolemia in the absence of medical intervention turns into hypovolemic shock, which poses a threat to life.
+Severe hypovolemia, in the absence of medical intervention, develops into hypovolemic shock, which is life-threatening.

-A decrease in blood volume entails a disruption in the activity of internal organs, which, in the presence of diseases, complicates the patient's condition and treatment.
+A decrease in blood volume leads to disruption of the functioning of internal organs, which, in the presence of diseases, complicates the patient’s condition and treatment.

 To prevent hypovolemia, it is necessary to monitor the condition of the heart, blood vessels, and kidneys.
-Correctly rendered help in case of profuse blood loss is of great importance.
+Correctly provided assistance in case of heavy blood loss is of great importance.
 It must be borne in mind that incorrect actions can lead to the death of the patient.

-As a prophylaxis, one can indicate the prevention of injuries, the timely detection of intestinal diseases, adherence to the water regime and control of water intake when the environment changes, the use of diuretics only on the recommendation of a doctor.
+As a preventive measure, one can specify the prevention of injuries, timely detection of intestinal diseases, compliance with the water regime and control of water intake when changing the environment, and the use of diuretics only on the recommendation of a doctor.